On the periodic decompositions of multidimensional configurations: Periodic decomposition of configurations with annihilators of particular type

+\begin{proof} By the above corollary $c=c_1+\ldots+c_m$ where each $c_i$ is strongly periodic.
+Thus, $c$ is strongly periodic as a sum of finitely many strongly periodic configurations. \end{proof}

-For any tile $D\subseteq\Z^d$ the polynomial $f = \sum_{\bu \in -D}X^{\bu}$ is a periodizer of any co-tiler $c$ of $D$.
-Thus, by the above corollary any common co-tiler of $k$ independent tiles is a sum of finitely many $k$-periodic functions from the set $\Z^{\Z^d}$.
+For any tile $D\subseteq\Z^d$, the polynomial $f_D = \sum_{\bu \in -D}X^{\bu}$ is a periodizer of any co-tiler $c$ of $D$.
+Thus, by Corollary \ref{corollary: independent periodizers}, any common co-tiler of $k$ independent tiles is a sum of finitely many $k$-periodic functions of the set $\Z^{\Z^d}$.
 So, we have a similar result as the authors of \cite{meyerovitch2023} except that the $k$-periodic functions in the periodic decomposition of the co-tiler are now functions of the set $\Z^{\Z^d}$ instead of the set $[a,b]^{\Z^d}$.